 The Center is currently working on a collaborative project to identify risk factors for opioid-related complications in hospitalized surgical patients, discharge order sets to improve care transitions, and identify predictors of persistent opioid use and opioid-related complications.
 (NIH funding under review).
 A recently completed multi-site PRODIGY study aims to establish the incidence of opioid-related respiratory events in hospitalized surgical patients.
 We are also collaborating on two federally funded grants.
 The first study is funded by the Agency for Healthcare Research and Quality (AHRQ, R01-HS025718-01A1) to adapt and evaluate measures of decision quality for common medical decisions.
 The measures and associated user guides with provide researchers and clinicians a clear means to evaluate shared decision making and compare different decision support strategies designed to improve the quality of medical decisions.
 The second study is funded by the National Science Foundation (NSF, Award #1838796) Smart and Connected Health Program to develop novel computational methods for continuous objective multimodal pain assessment sensing system (COMPASS).

 The goal is to develop deep learning algorithms for a pain classifier based on multimodal feature extraction, develop a clinical platform for algorithm application, and improve algorithm robustness and accuracy through clinical testing in chronic pain patients.

 We are currently collaborating on a project investigating common and rare variant association of opioid addiction using the network-wide eMERGE (Electronic Medical Records and Genomics Network) Phase 3 cohort.
-This is an NIH-funded ongoing study (NIH; U01 HG008685) that uses Partners Healthcare and collaborator data.
+This is an NIH-funded ongoing study (NIH; U01 HG008685) that uses Mass General Brigham and collaborator data.
 We hope to select opioid addiction phenotypes by temporal algorithms and identify major common and disease-specific opioid addition variants.

 Phone: (617) 732-8222